tpkahlon/quickly/README.md

-# Shorcuts
+# Quickly

-Shortcuts provide a friendly presentational site for developers to quickly learn various shortcuts for JavaScript, React, Node from **Damian Sznajder**'s Markdown file.
+Quickly provide a friendly presentational site for developers to quickly learn various shortcuts for JavaScript, React, Node from **Damian Sznajder**'s Markdown file.